vdutts7/Pacman/README.md

 This repository contains my solutions to the projects of the course of "Artificial Intelligence" (CS188) taught by Pieter Abbeel and Dan Klein at the UC Berkeley.
-I'm using the material from
+I used the material from
 [Fall 2018](https://inst.eecs.berkeley.edu/~cs188/fa18/).

 - [x] Project 1 - Search